Huntington Bancshares Incorporated (HBAN) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Huntington Bancshares Incorporated (HBAN) is $14.32, which is $4.25 above the current market price.
-The public float for HBAN is 1.43B, and currently, short sellers hold a 3.02% ratio of that floaft.
-The average trading volume of HBAN on April 06, 2023 was 20.27M shares.
+The average price predicted for Huntington Bancshares Incorporated (HBAN) by analysts is $13.76, which is $2.6 above the current market price.
+The public float for HBAN is 1.43B, and at present, short sellers hold a 3.02% of that float.
+On April 10, 2023, the average trading volume of HBAN was 20.35M shares.

 HBAN’s Market Performance

-HBAN’s stock has seen a -2.65% decrease for the week, with a -23.60% drop in the past month and a -23.12% fall in the past quarter.
-The volatility ratio for the week is 3.69%, and the volatility levels for the past 30 days are at 5.98% for Huntington Bancshares Incorporated The simple moving average for the last 20 days is -3.20% for HBAN stock, with a simple moving average of -20.05% for the last 200 days.
+HBAN stock saw a decrease of 0.45% in the past week, with a monthly decline of -22.51% and a quarterly a decrease of -21.53%.
+The volatility ratio for the week is 3.44%, and the volatility levels for the last 30 days are 6.05% for Huntington Bancshares Incorporated (HBAN).
+The simple moving average for the last 20 days is -0.40% for HBAN stock, with a simple moving average of -18.93% for the last 200 days.

 Analysts’ Opinion of HBAN

-Many brokerage firms have already submitted their reports for HBAN stocks, with DA Davidson repeating the rating for HBAN by listing it as a “Neutral.”
-The predicted price for HBAN in the upcoming period, according to DA Davidson is $15 based on the research report published on December 21st of the previous year 2022.
+Many brokerage firms have already submitted their reports for HBAN stocks, with Keefe Bruyette repeating the rating for HBAN by listing it as a “Mkt Perform.”
+The predicted price for HBAN in the upcoming period, according to Keefe Bruyette is $13 based on the research report published on April 06th of the current year 2023.

-JP Morgan, on the other hand, stated in their research note that they expect to see HBAN reach a price target of $14.50, previously predicting the price at $15.50.
-The rating they have provided for HBAN stocks is “Underweight” according to the report published on December 13th, 2022.
+DA Davidson, on the other hand, stated in their research note that they expect to see HBAN reach a price target of $15.
+The rating they have provided for HBAN stocks is “Neutral” according to the report published on December 21st, 2022.

-Morgan Stanley gave a rating of “Overweight” to HBAN, setting the target price at $19 in the report published on December 05th of the previous year.
+JP Morgan gave a rating of “Underweight” to HBAN, setting the target price at $14.50 in the report published on December 13th of the previous year.

-During the last 5 trading sessions, HBAN fell by -2.65%, which changed the moving average for the period of 200-days by -7.54% in comparison to the 20-day moving average, which settled at $11.24.
-In addition, Huntington Bancshares Incorporated saw -21.70% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, HBAN rose by +0.45%, which changed the moving average for the period of 200-days by -7.67% in comparison to the 20-day moving average, which settled at $11.11.
+In addition, Huntington Bancshares Incorporated saw -20.64% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading